What is Ecological Connectivity?

 Protecting Species at Risk on the Move in Skeetchestn Territory

 As wildlife navigate increasingly fragmented landscapes, Skeetchestn Natural Resources LLP.
 (SNR) is taking a creative, community-driven approach to keeping animals—and drivers—safe on the roads that cross key ecological corridors in Secwépemc territory.
-SNRC’s work is part of a growing Indigenous-led effort to restore and maintain ecological connectivity across the Thompson region, where highways, rail lines, and service corridors intersect with...
+SNR’s work is part of a growing Indigenous-led effort to restore and maintain ecological connectivity across the Thompson region, where highways, rail lines, and service corridors intersect with...

 Read More